aseroff/check/README.md

 # v 1.0

-1. terms of service and privacy policy for twitter posting permission
+1. route to and boilerplate terms of service and privacy policy for twitter posting permission
-1. fb login/share? twitter share?
+1. confirm twitter working (resource not blah blah blah)
+1. facebook?
-1. better discovery
+1. more/better discovery
 1. customized/non-stock emails
-1. splash page images
+1. custom splash page images

 # v 1.1